Best Robo Advisors: Platform Cost Comparison

 Best Robo Advisor for Investing in Unit Trusts: Endowus

 Endowus is the best robo advisor for investors that prefer to invest in unit trusts rather than ETFs.
 Not only does the platform charge the lowest fees among robo platforms that invest in unit trusts, its incentives are aligned with its users because it only receives payments from investors and does not receive trailer fees from fund managers.
+The platform also allows investors to link their CPF Investment Accounts.
 Additionally, Endowus does not charge fees for transfers, withdrawals or account opening and closure.
 The only downside to using Endowus is that it requires a minimum account balance of S$10,000.